ansible/ansible-lint/README.rst

     examples/example.yml:10
         action: command echo {{thisvariable}} is not set in this playbook

-    [301] Commands should not change things if nothing needs doing examples/example.yml:12
+    [301] Commands should be idempotent
+    examples/example.yml:12
     Task/Handler: trailing whitespace